itom-project/itom/docs/userDoc/source/07_plugins/getstart-actuator.rst

 Move actuator
 --------------
-Actuators can be moved by using the function **setPosRel()** for relative move steps and **setPosAbs()** for absolut move steps.
+Actuators can be moved by using the function :py:meth:`~itom.actuator.setPosRel()` for relative move steps and :py:meth:`~itom.actuator.setPosAbs()` for absolut move steps.
 Depending on your application one of both may be better to use.
 Following command moves the *axis* of your actuator to the absolute *absPos* position in global actuator coordinates.
 It may be useful to run the calibration before usage.

 .. code-block:: python
     :linenos: